nixos-asia/website/en/nixify-haskell-01.md

 ## Nixify Haskell package

-In the previous section we wrote a hello world flake that contains the "hello" package.
-Now, let's write a flake for our Haskell project `todo-app`.
+Previously, we constructed a basic flake containing the "hello" package.
+Now, let's build a flake for our Haskell project, `todo-app`.

-Tl;dr Here is the `flake.nix` for this section:
+Here's a brief look at the `flake.nix` for this purpose:

 ```nix title="flake.nix"
 {